VGLI: Veterans’ Group Life Insurance Overview

 How Do Servicemembers and Veterans Make Changes to Their VGLI Policy?

-You can access your policy online to change or update your beneficiaries, or you can fill out the VGLI Beneficiary Designation form (SGLV 8721) and fax or mail it to OSGLI.
+You can access your policy online to change or update your beneficiaries or fill out the VGLI Beneficiary Designation form (SGLV 8721) and fax or mail it to OSGLI.

 In order to apply:

-• to have a VGLI policy reinstated, fill out and return the Reinstatement Application received from OSGLI when the policy lapsed.
-If you are applying within six months of a missed payment, you only have to provide proof that your health status hasn’t changed since the time of the missed payment.
+- To have a VGLI policy reinstated, fill out and return the Reinstatement Application received from OSGLI when the policy lapsed.
+If you are applying within six months of a missed payment, you only have to prove that your health status hasn’t changed since the missed payment.
 You are eligible for reinstatement up to five years after a payment lapse if you meet VGLI’s good health requirements.

 Can VGLI Be Converted to Something Else?